Skip to main content

 Facial sweatingBotox

 Most importantly: Different areas of hyperhidrosis require different strategies.
 Don't apply the "hand surgery causes compensation" concept to underarm sweating.
-Underarm micro-curettage is a safe, effective, compensation-free permanent solution.
+Underarm micro-curettage is a safe, effective, compensation-free long-lasting solution.

 Related Reading